candidtim/candidtim.github.io/_posts/2014-09-13-ubuntu-appindicator-step-by-step.md

 3. Be nice to Gtk and `uninit()` notify API before quitting the application

-Now, if you run the AppIndicator at this point, clicking on its "Joke" menu should display a fun baloon notification:
+Now, if you run the AppIndicator at this point, clicking on its "Joke" menu should display a fun balloon notification:

 ![Joking Ubuntu AppIndicator](/assets/myappindicator_v4.png)